tvkanters/Dopestreamer/README.md

 Dopestreamer
 ============

 A Java-based wrapper for Livestreamer that offers a GUI to easily launch and resume streams.
-Anyone in the Dopelives community is contribute to the project.
+Anyone in the Dopelives community is welcome to contribute to the project.
 Send Ezid a message on IRC for access.
 When contributing, please use the attached formatter style for consistency purposes and UTF-8 as the default character encoding.

 ![UI screenshot](http://i.imgur.com/cHceb5Z.png)